GTBitsOfGood/donut/README.md

 Now, Slack should be listening to requests and sending those to your local device.

 It is best to keep all testing onto a separate test free Slack channel, so the H4I Slack remains non-buggy.

+Make a copy of the local.settings.json file and fill in the empty fields with the proper Slack env variables, found on the bot page.
+These variables are automatically loaded into the environment on launch.

 ## Directory Layout